 The Princess came up to our Centre in Hlotse for a four-hour meeting with six of our youth.
 We had an initial brainstorming session to plan a new initiative to engage Basotho youth to restore hope and actively vote for their futures, whenever the next election is called.
 As in most countries, it is a challenge to get young people out to vote, but so very important.
 It is lovely to have the Princess as an advocate and active participant in this initiative.
 The participating youth were ‘over the moon’ as they say here to have this close contact with the young princess.
 She is greatly admired.

 It was fun to watch the start of the two new Pearl Programs this month.
 Between the two groups there are 100 grade seven girls who will come for training to prepare them for high school (which begins in grade eight in Lesotho).
 They are just adorable.
 When people purchase our pearl jewelry, the funds go to these year-long programs.
-We recently published a fabulous report about the impact of Pearls4Girls if you are interested in reading more about the program.

 It is our custom to welcome a small group of supporters for an intimate ‘donor trip’ at this time of year.
 They spend all their time with our local staff and beneficiaries.
 I take them up into the mountains to meet our most remote and vulnerable participants.
 It is a chance to see rural Africa, virtually untouched by tourism or commercialism.
 As I write, this year’s group of seven women are in a session with our intensive Leaders-in-Training program on grief and loss, perhaps the most, emotionally-laden, yet popular sessions we do.
 It is an essential opportunity for these grief-laden souls to heal and move forward.